anhdau185/application-infrastructure/nginx/README.md

 Nginx acts as a reverse proxy for our cloud server.
 It also redirects traffic to the server in order to enfore HTTPS and ensure site domain coherence.

-This folder contains Nginx configurations for sites/applications hosted on our cloud Linux server.
+This folder contains crucial Nginx configurations for sites/applications hosted on our cloud Linux server.

 ## Directory Mapping